staslebedenko/msugodua-global-ai-workshop/README.md

 There are several key parts of this workshop.

 1. Getting an Azure Pass and activate it on your account
-2. Setting up a local environment with Visual Studio code.
+2. Deploying Azure infrastructure
-3. Deploying Azure infrastructure
+3. Setting up a local environment with Visual Studio code and writing code
 4. Training the model
 5. Building Azure function and deploying it.
 6. Running it.